 - Specific research on the pedagogical paradigms, tools, practices and technologies that are most effective in the education of people at the margins.

-Here is the place to share the work of the RME members.
-We will be recommending papers, academic journals and books, and we will also review them so that we can all benefit from them to help educate migrants and refugees.
+Going forward, we will also be sharing papers, academic journals and books here, and we will review them so that we can all benefit from them to help educate refugees and migrants.

 One of the most frequent topics in Pope Francis’ public interventions, either orally or in writing, regards refugees and migrants.
 His teachings speak about a humble Church on a mission to assist th